 - Respect the confidentiality of the teachers and students and keep a positive attitude toward all aspects of the operation of the classroom.
 In other words, what happens in the classroom stays in the classroom.

 Program Enhancement Meetings:

-- Field Trip Coordinator – Coordinates field trips with the teacher, sends out and collects forms and money.
+- Field Trip Coordinator: Coordinates field trips with the teacher, sends out and collects forms.

-General Meetings are an opportunity for the Parent’s Association to come together and discuss issues that affect the A.P.P.L.E. experience.
-Members of the Executive will provide an update and answer any questions from the Parent’s Association.
-The school administration will provide clarification on issues pertaining to the A.P.P.L.E.
-Program as they relate to the policies and procedures of the Thames Valley District School Board and any other issues that are the responsibility of the School Administration.
-The School Council Chair will update the Parent’s Association on issues pertaining to the global school community.
+General Meetings are an opportunity for the Parents’ Association to come together and discuss matters that affect the APPLE experience.
+Members of the Executive will provide an update and answer any questions from the Parents’ Association.
+The school administration will provide clarification on matters pertaining to the APPLE Program as they relate to the policies and procedures of the Thames Valley District School Board and any other issues that are the responsibility of the School Administration.
+The School Council Chair will update the Parents’ Association on issues pertaining to the global school community.
 Upcoming events and items related to our Vision, Mission and Beliefs may be reviewed and discussed.
-The General Meeting is an appropriate forum to discuss questions and concerns from the Parent’s Association.
+The General Meeting is an appropriate forum to discuss questions and concerns from the Parents’ Association.

-It is a requirement of the A.P.P.L.E. program to attend at least 4 out of 6 General Meetings.
+It is a requirement of the APPLE Program that parents attend at least four out of six General Meetings.
 Attendance is taken at these meetings.
 At times, a quorum of families is required at a General Meeting to vote on changes to the program.

 Field Trips and Classroom Theme Days:

-Parents volunteer to drive students to and from the activity and stay at the activity site to supervise the students.
-Due to insurance reasons, siblings are not allowed to travel with the parent on field trips.
+Parents may volunteer to drive students in grades four through eight to and from the activity and stay at the activity site to supervise the students.
+Due to insurance reasons, siblings are not permitted to travel with the parent on field trips.